nico3333fr/jquery-accessible-tabs-aria/README.md

 </div>
 ```

-into accessible tabs by adding ARIA attributes.
+into shiny accessible tabs by adding ARIA attributes.
 Keyboard navigation is supported:
+__If you focus in the tabs "buttons"__
 - use up/left to see previous tab,
 - down/right to see next tab
 - home to see first tab (wherever you are)
 - and end to see last tab (wherever you are)

+__If you focus in a tab content__
+- use Ctrl Up/left to Set focus on the tab button for the currently displayed tab

 ## Requirements